Skip to content

 Queue #0

-System Worker Unit, does not directly participate in user code processing ← Same as Left Generally does not need scaling
+System work unit, not directly involved in user code processing ← Same as left Generally no need to scale

 worker-1